---

 We built an internal identity provider using OAuth 2.0 with OpenID Connect:

-The key design decision was keeping authorization division-specific while centralizing authentication.
+The key design decision was keeping authorisation division-specific while centralising authentication.
 The auth service verifies identity.
 Each division decides what that identity can do.

 ## Cloud Strategy: Multi-Provider

-- **AWS** for compute-heavy workloads and services that benefit from the broadest service catalog
+- **AWS** for compute-heavy workloads and services that benefit from the broadest service catalogue

 - **Google Cloud** for AI/ML workloads and BigQuery analytics